lalitgupta29/PythonProjects/WebScrapping/craigslist/readme.md

-This project contains python project for web scrappind data from Craiglist portland about HR job postings.
+This project contains python project for web scrapping data from Craigslist portland.